Used Go Karts For Sale

 Remember that the ‘Pit Stop’ is our full line kart shop that can round out your used kart purchase with all the other accessories you’ll need.
 The picture below shows our showroom and a few of the new and used karts we have available.

-2012 Margay Brava 4.2C set up for Honda Box Stock.
+2014 Margay Brava 4.2C set up for Honda Masters.
 What does all that mean?
 Brava 4 means 4 cycle kart, .2 is the version and C stands for Clone.
 Margay built the kart for Clone engines, which works for Honda racing, as all the Clones are Honda copies.
-This one ran in Sr. Super Stock last year and has lots of 37 second laps to it’s credit.
-It has an M&M nose and side panels, a rebuilt Honda engine, MyChron 4 gauge, Burris motor mount, Tillett size large T8 seat, Margay team steering wheel, and all the best parts we can round up (that’s because it was my kart last year).
-The kart works great, come on in for a Sr. Box Stock kind of test ride.
+It has an M&M nose and side panels, a Honda engine, MyChron 5 gauge, Burris motor mount, Tillett size XL T8 seat, Margay team steering wheel, Sniper front end pills, a Bully disc clutch, and all the best parts we can round up.
+Kart works great, come on in for a test ride.

 94 Margay Puma Box Stock Honda Kart